hrothwell/about/personal/README.md

 - Pool
   - was randomly suggested to join a pool league, did it for a while but currently on a break from league play

+# Indie Game Dev
+- working on a small indie game using the Godot engine, more to come soon hopefully

 # Links

 - [My library](https://www.librarything.com/catalog/HoneTheRat)